edgelesssys/constellation/docs/docs/workflows/troubleshooting.md

 ### Azure: Resource Providers can't be registered

-On Azure, you may receive the following error when running `create` or `terminate` with limited IAM permissions:
+On Azure, you may receive the following error when running `apply` or `terminate` with limited IAM permissions:

 ```shell-session
 Error: Error ensuring Resource Providers are registered.